anand-patel/oc-wysiwyg-editors/README.md

 Wysiwyg Editors is Form Widget plugin that can be used in Backend for editing content.

 ####list of Wysiwyg editors included in Plugin
 1. Tiny MCE
 2. CkEditor
 3. October`s Rich editor
 4. Froala

-*more wysiwyg editors will be added on request
+* More wysiwyg editors will be added on request.

 ####Features
-* Automatic Injection to CMS Pages, Layout, Partials, Content.
+* Automatic Injection to CMS Pages, Layout, Partials and Content.
 * Automatic Injection to Blog, Static Pages, ProBlog and ProEvents plugin.
 * One can configure Editors as per their requirement from settings.
-* __new__ elFinder integrated with CKEditor and Tiny MCE for easy file browsing and uploading.
+* elFinder integrated with CKEditor and Tiny MCE for easy file browsing and uploading.
-* __new__ Froala Editor with image upload(on own server) and delete functionality.
+* Froala Editor with image upload (on own server) and delete functionality.

 ####Usage
-The plugin can be use as content editor in CMS , Blogs, Pages etc.
+The plugin can be use as content editor in CMS , Blogs, Pages, etc.

 ####Future
 * Add more Editors on request.